BalmaRosas/final-project/README.md

 ### DAY 2 - August 19th
 > link database with forms for users to register

-> finish sign up page
+> create Nav component with logout

-> finish sign in page
+> finish logout logic